ISVPlaybook/isvplaybook.github.io/_docs/Partner Onboarding/tax-payout-setup.md

 # Tax and Payout Profile Setup
 {: .no_toc }

-This section contains information about signing up as a Microsoft Partner.
+This section contains information about setting up the Tax and Payout Profile in the Microsoft Partner.

 ## Table of contents
 {: .no_toc .text-delta }